danielm0hr/aws-kafka-as-a-service/README.md

     ```
     clusterctl config cluster <tenant-name> --kubernetes-version v1.19.7 --worker-machine-count=<worker-nodes> > tenant-cluster.yaml
     ```
     and put it into the GitOps repository to you pointed FluxCD above.
 See [`tenants/example-tenant01/example-tenant01.yaml`](tenants/example-tenant01/example-tenant01.yaml) for an example cluster configuration.
 Set `<worker-nodes>` to at least the number of nodes your Kafka cluster needs to fulfill your throughput requirements.
 Use e.g. https://eventsizer.io/ for determining the right number.
+When providing a self-service UI to the users the cluster size would need to be computed when requesting a new tenant based on the user input about desired throughput.

     The FluxCD source controller will detect the `Cluster` resource in the repository and apply it to the management cluster.
 Cluster API will then create the tenant cluster according to the configuration.
 3. After the tenant cluster is up and running, create an IAM role for `external-dns` to be able to create DNS entries in Route53.
 Attach the policy you created above to that role following [these instructions](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role).